bbauska/W3Cx-3of5/README.md

 <h4>Use &lt;figure&gt; and &lt;figcaption&gt; and embed &lt;img&gt; inside</h4>

-Also note the way we included a figure using the new &quot;HTML5&quot; method, using a &lt;figure&gt;..&lt;/figure&gt; element that embedded a &lt;img src=\.../&gt; element together with a &lt;figcaption&gt; element.
+Also note the way we included a figure using the new &quot;HTML5&quot; method, using a &lt;figure&gt;..&lt;figure&gt; element that embedded a &lt;img src=&period;&period;&period;&gt; element together with a &lt;figcaption&gt; element.

 <!------------------------------------------------------------------------------------------------>
 <!---------------------------------- 18. figure and figcaption (xx) ------------------------------>